* This is a sponsored post *

 - Ignore the voices that tell you that something is wrong with your body – Those negative voices are not needed and you should replace them with positive ones.

-- Learn your triggers – Do you always feel negatively about your body, or does it happen after certain events?
-When I was overweight, I didn’t actually always feel bad about myself, but I identified that it was after I had a binge, or after I had read a women’s magazine.
+- Learn your triggers.
+Do you always feel negatively about your body, or does it happen after certain events?
+When I was at my heaviest, I didn’t actually always feel bad about myself, but I identified that it was after I had a binge, or after I had read a women’s magazine.
 So, I know that it was those things that were contributing to my negative thoughts.
 Find ways to minimise your triggers.

-- Distract yourself – If you find yourself in a negative head space, then do something that makes you feel good like listening to music or taking a bath.
+- Distract yourself.
+If you find yourself in a negative head space, then do something that makes you feel good like listening to music or taking a bath.
 During my conversation with Amy at AXA PPP Healthcare, she suggested replacing old habits with new habits and this is something I have applied here You shouldn’t only do this and ignore the problem, but try to do this whilst you are working on the bigger issues that cause you to have negative body image.
 If all else fails, looks at funny cat pictures.

-- There is no such thing as normal – “I just want to be a normal weight”, “I wish my legs where normal like everyone else’s”.
+- There is no such thing as normal.
+Do you say: “I just want to be a normal weight”, “I wish my legs where normal like everyone else’s”?
 I am sure most of us have said these things before, or at least use the word normal to refer to something else body related.
 What is normal?
 Normal isn’t the front of a magazine cover and normal isn’t your best friend.
 Normal is what is normal for YOU!
 We are all different, and you have to find what is best and suitable for you.
-Not everyone is capable of having a six-pack and most of us will never be 120lbs.
+Not everyone is capable of having a six-pack and most of us will never be 120lb.
 Don’t focus on being “normal” – just focus on being YOU and the healthiest and happiest you can be.

-- Just because you think something, doesn’t mean everyone else does – I think this is one of the most important points and one that can cause so many people problems.
+- Just because you think something, doesn’t mean everyone else does.
+I think this is one of the most important points and one that can cause so many people problems.
 You might think that you are overweight and not worthy of love because of it, but that doesn’t mean that everyone else thinks that too.
 We are often our worst critic.
 I fear photos, because I worry it’s an opportunity for other people to see them and criticise them.
 Whereas the reality is, most people don’t care or even feel that way.

-- Remind yourself of how much time you are wasting on negative thoughts – I know for me that all my thoughts that surrounded my negative body image were consuming and would take up so much of my time.
-I realised that the time could be much better spent, doing something productive that was going to actually benefit me, like ice skating with penguins.
+- Remind yourself of how much time you are wasting on negative thoughts.
+I know for me that all my thoughts that surrounded my negative body image were consuming and would take up so much of my time.
+I realised that the time could be much better spent, doing something productive that was going to actually benefit me.

-This is something I will always continue working on myself, as no matter how much we try to avoid the media or other things that trigger negative body image, something will always come along to challenge you.
-But, you are strong and you are capable of loving your body and changing your body (if that is what you want) at the same time.
+This is something I will always continue working on myself.
+No matter how much we try to avoid the media or other things that trigger negative body image, something will always come along to challenge you.
+But, you are strong.
+And, you’re capable of loving your body and, if it’s what you want, changing your body at the same time.

 Let’s stay in touch!